The Ups and Downs of Demi Lovato and Wilmer Valderrama's Roller Coaster Romance

 In fact, with every new year of sobriety, Lovato made it clear she was alive because of his presence in her world.
 "I wish I could put into words how grateful I am for this man right here," she wrote on social media in March 2015.
 "But my love has grown to a level that words could never possibly express how much this man completes me.
 He's loved me the way I never thought I deserved to be loved and with this day marking my 3rd year sober...
 After sharing my ups, putting up with my downs and supporting my recovery... he still never takes credit and I want the world to know how incredible his soul is.
 I really wouldn't be alive today without him."

-The following year, the Grammy nominee quelled Ellen DeGeneres's concerns when she was asked about the lack of ring on that finger.
+The following year, the Grammy nominee quelled Ellen DeGeneres' curiosity when she was asked about the lack of ring on that finger despite rumors to the contrary.
 "We've been together this long..obviously I'm not going anywhere," Lovato joked back, giving everyone watching the impression that, while Valderrama had yet to pop the question, they were going strong.

 Therefore, it was all the more shocking when they jointly announced their split four months later after nearly six years of dating.